Meequalsjeff/IDN60/README.md

 ---

 ## Notes / Disclaimer
 This is an open design and provided as-is.
 Fitment can vary depending on manufacturing tolerances, PCB thickness, and build choices.
 Double-check dimensions before machining or ordering parts.
+Especially for 3DP.
 DM me on Discord @ meequalsjeff for help